As a general aviation pilot, I acknowledge that dress shoes may not be the most comfortable thing to settle on.

 I can guess an airline pilot has to wear dress boots or dress shoes as part of the airline dress code.

 No doubt they look sexy, but I can’t say much about comfort.
-Similarly, an airline pilot can probably afford a pricey dress boot which is comfortable too.
+Similarly, an airline pilot can probably afford a pricey dress boot that is comfortable.

-There are comfortable shoes made for pilots; however, a general aviation pilot like you may not need to spend a few extra bucks.
+Comfortable shoes are made for pilots; however, a general aviation pilot like you may not need to spend a few extra bucks.

 I do not see it is essential at all for pilot shoes in general aviation need to be pricey.